Air France Flight 358: Injuries

 The table below summarizes the injuries as reported by the TSB.

 Most of the injuries occurred to passengers and crew located in the flight deck and forward cabin.
 Of the twelve occupants who sustained major injuries, nine suffered the injuries from the impact and three from the evacuation.
 According to passenger reports, the leap from the aircraft to the ground caused numerous injuries, including broken legs and ruptured vertebrae.
-The captain sustained back and head injuries during the impact of the crash when his seat was wrenched out of place by the force of the impact, causing him to hit his head against the overhead controls.
+Captain Rosaye sustained back and head injuries during the impact of the crash when his seat was wrenched out of place by the force of the impact, causing him to hit his head against the overhead controls.
 Minor injuries included twisted ankles, sore necks, bruises and effects from smoke inhalation.

-A total of 33 persons were taken to various hospitals within and outside Toronto for treatment, of which 21 were treated for minor injuries and released.
+A total of 33 people were taken to various hospitals within and outside Toronto for treatment, of which 21 were treated for minor injuries and released.
 The York-Finch campus of the Humber River Regional Hospital treated seven people for smoke inhalation.
 William Osler Health Centre, Etobicoke General Hospital, Credit Valley Hospital, and Peel Memorial Hospital were additional nearby hospitals that had admitted victims of the crash.

 In addition to the Greater Toronto Airport Authority, on-site emergency services were also provided by Peel Regional Paramedic Services, Peel Regional Police, Mississauga Fire and Emergency Services, Toronto EMS, and the Royal Canadian Mounted Police.
 Ontario Provincial Police patrolled Highway 401.
 Toronto Transit Commission transit buses were used as shelter for victims near the crash site.